Republic Wireless

-Republic Wireless (stylized in all lowercase) is an American mobile virtual network operator (MVNO).
-It is a subsidiary of Dish Wireless.
-Republic sells low cost mobile phone service on its partner AT&T's network.
+Republic Wireless (stylized in all lowercase) was an American mobile virtual network operator (MVNO).
+Republic sold low cost mobile phone service on partner networks.
 Republic started as a unique company that provided customers with VOIP numbers which relied on WiFi first with cell as a backup.

-After being acquired by Dish Wireless, Republic converted to providing conventional cellular service.
-Their service is now promoted as being available to Dish Network customers only.
-Switched from T-Mobile network to AT&T network when purchased by Dish around July 2022.
+In 2021, Republic was acquired by Dish Wireless and converted to providing conventional cellular service.
+Their service was then promoted as being available to Dish Network customers only.
+Switched from the T-Mobile network to the AT&T network when purchased by Dish around July 2022.
+In 2023, the company began shutting down and transitioning customers to different plans on Boost Infinite.

 Customers

 As of 2021, the company had about 200,000 subscribers, and as of 2019 it had close to $100 million in annual revenue.
 Trade publication Inside Towers wrote that its customers "appear to be more tech savvy than most, and also more price conscious".

 History

 Early history

-Republic was an early provider of WiFi-first MNVO services.
+Republic was an early provider of WiFi-first MVNO services.

 Created in January 2010 as a subsidiary of Bandwidth.com, the company announced it would provide a monthly subscription of $19 per month for wireless service with unlimited calling, texting, and data on a "Hybrid Calling" system.

 Republic Wireless began beta service on November 8, 2011, with the LG Optimus S and later the Motorola Defy XT in July 2012.
 On November 19, 2012, Republic Wireless ended its private beta and transitioned to an open, public beta.

 On November 14, 2013, Republic officially came out of its Beta testing period and began offering the Moto X for $299 with four new service plans starting at $5 per month.

 In 2013, the company introduced WiFi-to-cellular handover so that calls could transition from Wi-Fi to cell tower service.